 Tecsys Inc. (the "Company") was incorporated under the Canada Business Corporations Act in 1983.
 The Company's principal business activity is the development, marketing and sale of enterprise-wide supply chain management software for distribution, warehousing, transportation logistics, point-of-use and order management.
 The Company also provides related consulting, education and support services.
 The Company is headquartered at 1, Place Alexis Nihon, Montréal, Canada, and derives substantially all its revenue from customers located in the United States, Canada and Europe.
 The Company's customers consist primarily of healthcare systems, services parts, third-party logistics, retail and general wholesale high volume distribution industries.
-The company is a publicly listed entity and its shares are traded on the Toronto Stock Exchange under the symbol TCS.
+The condensed interim consolidated financial statements comprise the Company and its wholly-owned subsidiaries.
+The Company is a publicly listed entity and its shares are traded on the Toronto Stock Exchange under the symbol TCS.